Wednesday, 21 December 2016

 An example will help understanding how you can make use of the Delay function.

 If you have time before you go to work, you can set it so that the firing comes to the critical point about an hour before you have to leave for work.
-Or if it is better for you, you can set it so that time for observation is after you get home from work, or after dinner, etc. Even if you don’t have a day job, you can use the Delay function to make sure you will be able to give the kiln the attention it needs at a convenient time for you.
+Or if it is better for you, you can set it so that time for observation is after you get home from work, or after dinner, etc. Even if you don’t have a day job, you can use the Delay function to make sure you will be able to give the kiln the attention it needs at a time convenient for you.

 How do I do this?
 It is a setting of the amount of time to elapse before the kiln starts to fire on the first ramp.
 Most programmes have firing times for each ramp.
 You select the cumulative times up to the end of the ramp for the observation to begin.